 Recommended methods of marijuana seed scarification

-Method 1: Scraping with a knife or nail clipper
+Method 1: Scarify seeds by scraping with a knife or nail clipper

 By scraping the surface of the soft seed coat with a knife or a nail clipper, you can expose more of the surface area to improve water absorption.
 Use caution not to cut into the embryo in the interior of the seed.